gbessardon/National-soil-data/README.md

 # Description

 The Irish Soil Information System data are Shapefiles (.shp) containing location of associations of soil from the sampling (or series) collected around Ireland.
-Unfortunately these Shapefiles do not contain sand and clay fraction however it can be found using other informations available on the
+Unfortunately these Shapefiles do not contain sand and clay fraction however it can be found using other informations available on the Irish Soil Information System website (http://soils.teagasc.ie)

+The repository is divided in different subfolders

 To gain computational time it is recommended to use the gdal_translate (https://gdal.org/programs/gdal_translate.html) command: